European Growth Trust

 We will send you a half-yearly statement to let you know how your investment is performing, or you can request a valuation of your investment at any time by calling us on 08457 46 46 46.

 You can also check the daily unit price online.

 How has European Growth Trust been performing?

 Take a look at the latest fund factsheet:

 (Documentation will open as a PDF in a new window).

 - European Growth Trust

 fund factsheet (PDF - 0.2Mb)

 Fees, charges and taxation

-When you invest in UK Income with Growth Trust, as either a unit trust investment, or a Stocks & Shares ISA, we will look after and manage your money, to give it the best chance of achieving your investment goals.
+When you invest in European Growth Trust, as either a unit trust investment, or a Stocks & Shares ISA, we will look after and manage your money, to give it the best chance of achieving your investment goals.